sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 - What are all the possible arguments we pass to this function?
 - And a number of [other examples](TODO ADD LINK TO SEARCH AGGREGATIONS TEMPLATES DOC – coming by late August after we test live on the feature).

 To answer these questions, you can choose to show your search results grouped by location (repo or file), author, and arbitrary capture group pattern.
-If you want to save any aggregations for future reference, you can 1-click save the results to a code insights dashboard.

 ### Best-in-class performance